comp210ss2/comp210ss2.github.io/notes/final_topics.md

 # Final exam topics

 The final is allocated 3 hours, but I have written it so that it should take less time than that (since we have had some longer quizzes).
+However, I believe it is likely harder than our average quiz (of course, I can't be certain).

 The question names are